elastic/apm/specs/agents/sanitization.md

 If a payload field's name (a header key, a form key) matches a configured wildcard, that field's _value_ MUST be redacted and the key itself MUST still be reported in the agent payload.
-Agents MAY chose the string they use to replace the value so long as it's consistent and does not reveal the value it has replaced.
+Agents MAY choose the string they use to replace the value so long as it's consistent and does not reveal the value it has replaced.
 Some example replacement strings include `REDACTED`, `**********`, `-----------`, etc.